 - Submit a $50 non-refundable application fee with your online application.

 - Submit a resume.

-- Submit two NNU professional reference forms, available for download in PDF format.
+- Submit two NNU professional reference forms using our online Graduate Counselor Education Recommendation form.
 The references should be from professional colleagues who are familiar with the applicant's academic and professional capabilities and/or faculty members familiar with the applicant's academic ability.

 - Submit a two page typed double spaced paper covering the applicant's personal and professional biographical background.